Supersingular K3 Surfaces are Unirational: Introduction

 \section{Introduction}

-The Picard rank $\rho$ of a complex K3 surface satisfies $\rho\leq20$.
-In \cite{shioda inose}, \cite{inose}, Shioda and Inose classified complex K3 surfaces with Picard rank $20$, so-called {\em singular K3 surfaces}, showed that they can be defined over number fields, and thus, form a countable set and have no moduli.
+\footnote{Due to a mistake in Proposition 3.5, our results merely show that supersingular K3 surfaces are related by sequences of very special correspondences, which is not sufficient to deduce their unirationality.
+The unirationality conjecture thus remains a conjecture.
+See the appendix for erratum.} The Picard rank $\rho$ of a complex K3 surface satisfies $\rho\leq20$.
+In \cite{shioda inose}, \cite{inose}, Shioda and Inose classified complex K3 surfaces with Picard rank $20$, so-called {\em singular K3 surfaces}, showed that they can be defined over numbers, and thus, form a countable set and have no moduli.
 They also showed that such a surface rationally dominates and is rationally dominated by a Kummer surface.
 This is related to a conjecture of Shafarevich \cite{shafarevich}, according to which every Hodge-isogeny between the transcendental lattices of two complex K3 surfaces is induced by a rational map or a rational correspondence -- we refer to Section \ref{subsec: isogeny} for details.

 The first result of this article is an extension of the Shioda--Inose theorem to positive characteristic:

 \begin{Theoremx} Let $X$ be a K3 surface in odd characteristic with Picard rank $19$ or $20$.
 Then, there exists an ordinary Abelian surface $A$ and dominant, rational maps